Category Archives: Nature

 FOR UNGRATEFUL

 I called Stewart over and said, “Hmmm, that is kind of a strange thing to write.”
-We talked with the kids a little bit about why this man may have wrote those words.
-I explained it like this, “Maybe he felt unqualified to fight in a war, which he thought was unnecessary, and knew the people are ungrateful towards the military.”
+We talked with the kids a little bit about why this man may have written those words.
+I explained it like this, “Maybe he felt unqualified to fight in a war, which he thought was unnecessary, and knew the people were ungrateful towards the military.”
 They seemed to understand that.
 It is so sad that he thought no one was grateful.
 We are very grateful that we live in a country that brave men and women have fought for to protect us and give us the liberties we enjoy.
 GOD BLESS OUR ARMED FORCES!

-We needed to stop by a Wal-Mart so we decided to go to the one in Crockett.
-Anna still feeling sick, ended up throwing up in the Wal-Mart parking lot on our way into the store.
+We needed to stop by a Walmart, so we decided to go to the one in Crockett.
+Anna, still feeling sick, ended up throwing up in the Walmart parking lot on our way into the store.
 Poor baby, I asked her if she felt better, “Yep, perfectly fine now!” was her cheerful answer.
-We bought her a Sprite to help settle her stomach and picked up the few things we needed and headed toward Ratcliff.
+We bought her a Sprite to help settle her stomach and picked up the few things we needed, and headed toward Ratcliff.

-After paying our $3 entry fee we drove around the whole park before deciding where we were going to park and start our hike.
+After paying our $3 entry fee, we drove around the whole park before deciding where we were going to park and start our hike.
 We came across an old Sawmill Ruins, so we got out to investigate.

 We thought it was really neat that the foundation was made of bricks and not a poured concrete slab.
 The kids enjoyed climbing all over it and investigating.
-Austin discovered that it apparently was a wonderful home for lizards, they were all living in the cracks between the bricks.
+Austin discovered that it apparently was a wonderful home for lizards; they were all living in the cracks between the bricks.
 We took turns guessing what could have been attached to the huge pieces of threaded rebar sticking out of the foundation.
 “Maybe it was a crane?” was one theory.
-I love provoking the thought process, it encourages them to research things for themselves.
+I love provoking the thought process; it encourages them to research things for themselves.

 Beside the mill ruins was a small playground that we let the kids play at for a little while.
 Anna and Adam played “fireman.”
 They would start at the “lookout tower”, run across the bridge, and slide down the pole to go on their fire call.
 I enjoyed watching the imagination of my children at work.

-Austin sat and enjoyed the swing, he is such a calm natured child.
+Austin sat and enjoyed the swing; he is such a calm-natured child.
 Anna, on the other hand, was running wide open on the playground equipment.
 I would not have believed she was sick about a half hour ago had I not been there myself.
-Adam jumped in the kiddie swing so he could “buckle up”, Lord only knows what he was playing in his mind.
-Stewart even gave the swings a “go,” getting in touch with his inner child I guess.
+Adam jumped in the kiddie swing so he could “buckle up.”
+Lord only knows what he was playing in his mind.
+Stewart even gave the swings a “go,” getting in touch with his inner child, I guess.

-I get a picture of a Buckeye Butterfly and right after snapping the shot it flutters and almost lands in my hair.
+I get a picture of a Buckeye Butterfly, and right after snapping the shot it flutters and almost lands in my hair.

 We go a little farther and cross over one of the park roadways and go onto the bridge-way.
 They liked walking on the bridges, I explained that more than likely the water would be all the way up under the bridge-way if the water level was where it was supposed to be.
 We spot some more bird and squirrel houses.
-I am beginning to wonder for sure what kind of house these are we keep seeing.
+I am beginning to wonder for sure what kind of house these are that we keep seeing.

-We look at the sign that tells us what all can be seen in the area.
+We look at the sign that tells us what can be seen in the area.
 Then walk on to where the creek flows under the bridge.
 Time for a photo op. for me.
 Stewart tries to remember to make me take pictures too.
-He says the kids are always going to wonder why mom was never there if I do not make an appearance in a picture or two.
-So against my will, I allow a picture to be taken, I feel much more comfortable on the other side of the camera.
-The little creek is pretty, we can see the reflection of the overhead trees in the water below us.
+He says the kids are always going to wonder why Mom was never there if I do not make an appearance in a picture or two.
+So against my will, I allow a picture to be taken, and I feel much more comfortable on the other side of the camera.
+The little creek is pretty, and we can see the reflection of the overhead trees in the water below us.
 Anna spots a red bird, but not in time for a picture.

-We spot a woodpecker, I am pretty sure it was a Red-cockaded Woodpecker but a lot of giggling scared it off before I could take a picture of it.
+We spot a woodpecker, I am pretty sure it was a Red-cockaded Woodpecker, but a lot of giggling scared it off before I could take a picture of it.

 The view of the lake was wonderful.
 We walk out on the pier and look around.
 Austin looks through his binoculars to see if he can see the beavers in their homes, but no luck.

 I have linked information to certain things of educational interest.
-Partly for my own homeschooling needs but also to show people how homeschooling children study under a different curriculum than public school children.
+Partly for my own homeschooling needs, but also to show people how homeschooling children study under a different curriculum than public school children.
 This is why I can not “label” which “grades” my kids are in.
 They are all learning so many different levels of things at different times.
-The “standard” that the government uses to categorize the children do not apply to us.
+The “standard” that the government uses to categorize the children does not apply to us.

 ~Becky~

-© Becky Husband & Oh Happy Daze & Disclaimers
+© Becky Husband & Oh Happy Daze Disclaimers

 Ads that are displayed below this point are NOT my ads but those of WordPress.com and are not necessarily approved or supported by Becky Husband or Oh Happy Daze.
 If you saw an inappropriate ad, please report it!